davidhu2000/typescript_crash_course/decorators.md

 >
 > simpleDecorator called.

-Decorators are evaulated in the order they appear in the code, but are called in reverse order.
+Decorators are evaluated in the order they appear in the code, but are called in reverse order.

 ## Decorator Factories